 I have extensive experience in SAS – Statistical Analysis Software, relational and hierarchical databases, and scheduling pipelines, so I know how to extract and transform data.
 This keen interest in developing and orchestrating pipelines and working on a legacy system for many years led me to data engineering.
 I realized that Python and Azure would be the right choice to support my passion, and I quickly adapted to industry needs.
 So now, I am working on Python, PySpark, and various Azure technologies.

 I was happy when Sigma Technology was looking for a person with my expertise, and I am glad to be part of the Sigma team.

 What is your current assignment?

 I am super excited about my current assignment at DNV, Norway.
 The energy domain is new to me, and it is more exciting to learn a new business.

 Most of my projects are PoC/Pilot projects in the green energy domain.
 I will talk about one of my PoC projects where I am developing an MVP focusing on integrating data and apps on Azure that can seamlessly communicate with one another, workflow automation, and improving collaboration.
 Here I extract data from on-premises UI screens and deploy python algorithms into web apps with the help of Docker on Azure.
 Thereby users don’t need to worry about anything on installation/packaging.
-Endpoints are given to access required information easily, and user-friendly menus are definitely a great experience for users.
+Endpoints are given to easily access required information, and user-friendly menus are a great experience for users.